MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/report-issues.md

 ## Diagnostic report information

-The diagnostic report contains information specific to Omnichannel but doesn't contain any of your personal information.
-The following details are captured in the diagnostic report.
+The diagnostic report contains the following information that is specific to Omnichannel for Customer Service and doesn't contain any of your personal information.

 | Name | Display name in the report |
 |---------------------|-----------------------------|-----------------------------|